gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 So far, compared to Azure Fabric product, I think it has the following limits.

-- No unique file format.
-While in Azure Fabric, it is Apache **Parquet** which is supported by SQL(serverless SQL) and python.
 - No specific service for stream data(like KQL in Azure)
 - No vector DB
 - No ML and AI services.
 Datasphere does not support python notebook.
 Don't know why not inetgrate SAP [AICore Services](https://github.com/SAP-samples/azure-openai-aicore-cap-api/blob/main/documentation/01-ai-core-azure-openai-proxy/01-ai-sap-getting-started.md) from SAP **BTP** into DataSphere.